Saagmehta97/Saagmehta97/README.md

 ## Hi, I'm Saagar Mehta! 👋

 I'm a software engineer passionate about building inclusive, user-friendly web applications.
-I thrive on solving complex problems and love to engage in projects that challenge my skills in backend and frontend development.
+I thrive on solving complex problems and love to engage in projects that challenge my skills in backend and frontend development. <br />
+Currently I am working on **Ludwig** to help developers write more accessible code.

 ### 🌟 What I do:
-Backend development using **Node.js** and **Python** Frontend magic with **React**, **Next.js**, and **Tailwind CSS** Advocate for **accessibility** and **inclusive design** Currently working on **Ludwig** to help developers write more accessible code
+Backend development using **Node.js** and **Python** Frontend magic with **React**, **Next.js**, and **Tailwind CSS** Advocate for **accessibility** and **inclusive design**

 ### 🚀 Some fun facts:
 I enjoy strategic games 🎮 and outdoor sports 🏀.